Genymotion Desktop 3.10.0 is out! 🎉

 The wait is over!
 We are happy to announce that stable, production-ready images of Android 16.0 are now available across Genymotion’s cloud-based platforms.

 Dear Genymotion users, our mission is to provide you with the most powerful and reliable platform for testing, running, and demonstrating your Android applications.
 To continue delivering on that promise, we are making a significant, strategic evolution to your platform.
 Effective March 30, 2026, Genymotion SaaS will transition to exclusively support arm64 architecture for all Android virtual devices.
 On this date, the ability to create and start x86-based virtual devices will be restricted.
 We know that any change to your workflow requires consideration, and we want to be transparent about why this move is not just necessary, but a major step forward.
-Note This platform upgrade is a technical evolution, not a commercial one.
-Your current pricing and subscription plan will not change.
 Aligning with the real world for high-fidelity virtual devices The simple truth is that the mobile world runs on ARM.
 The vast majority of physical Android smartphones and tablets your users own are powered by arm64 processors.
 Testing on an x86 virtual device, while once a convenient proxy, is now like testing a sedan on a racetrack built for Formula 1 ; the environments are fundamentally different.
 This divergence can hide bugs and performance issues that will only surface once your app is running on physical devices.
 By focusing exclusively on arm64, we are closing this fidelity gap.
 We are committing to a platform where your test results are a precise reflection of how your app will perform in the real world, giving you greater confidence with every release.
 Keeping you compliant and competitive Google’s direction for the Android ecosystem is clear: since 2019, Google Play has mandated that all apps with native code must provide an arm64 version.
 This isn’t a suggestion ; it’s a requirement for being published on the world’s largest app store.
 By making arm64 our standard, we are ensuring you have the compliant infrastructure you need to succeed, right out of the box!
 Unlocking the next generation of apps This transition is also about the future.
 The arm64 architecture is the key to unlocking the next wave of mobile innovation.
 Its 64-bit design allows to address more than 4GB of RAM, which is critical for memory-intensive applications like high-resolution games, complex data visualization tools, and the demanding workloads of on-device AI and machine learning.
 For those working on intensive apps and games, arm64 GPU-accelerated virtual devices are also available on request.
 By providing a true arm64 environment, we are giving you the platform you need to not just test today’s apps, but to build and validate the cutting-edge apps of tomorrow.
 What you need to do We want to make this transition as smooth as possible for you, but you may need to perform some update on your workflow before March 30, 2026. 🙋♂️ For everyone: 👨💻 For developers: For more information and answers to common questions, please consult our FAQ here.
 We are incredibly grateful for the trust you place in Genymotion.
 By focusing our efforts on the arm64 architecture, we are confident to provide a more powerful, accurate, and future-proof platform that helps you build, test and share better applications.
 We are committed to supporting you through this transition, feel free to reach out if you have any questions.Thank you for being part of this journey with us.
 The Genymotion Team

 The wait is over!
 We are happy to announce that stable, production-ready images of Android 16.0 are now available across Genymotion’s cloud-based platforms.